Farzy/farzy.org/content/books/histoire-populaire-empire-americain/index.en.md

 ---

-I just finished it after 2 days of reading, it's a shock! :scream: It's a realist painting of the dark side of the USA, the one we don't hear much about, if at all for some of the stories.
+I just finished it after 2 days of reading, it's a shock! :scream: It's a realist painting of the dark side of the USA, the one we hear little or nothing about for some of the stories gathered here.

 ![image](images/1.jpeg#layoutTextWidth)